In this page you have instructions for entering the competition.

 What do I need to do?

-Write a report about an astronomical topic of your own choice (this could be a specific astronomical object, phenomenon, observation, scientific problem, theory, and so on).
+Write a report or prepare a short video about an astronomical topic of your own choice (this could be a specific astronomical object, phenomenon, observation, scientific problem, theory, and so on).
 You may also wish to include practical activities such as your own observations, or experiments.

 Your report must be in English.